ask4prasath/Moments/README.md

-# **Note**: Moments is currently unmaintained, and parts of the app may not work as intended.

 # Moments
-Moments is a Snapchat clone built using [Xamarin.Forms](https://xamarin.com/forms) and [Microsoft Azure](https://azure.microsoft.com/en-us/).
+Moments is a [Snapchat clone](http://www.appworklabs.com) built using [Xamarin.Forms](https://xamarin.com/forms) by [AppWorkLabs](http://www.appworklabs.com).

 Text messaging is out-of-style!
 Everyone these days sends selfies, pictures of their food, and emojis instead.
 Duh.
 Moments allows you to send those selfies and pictures of your food to those that love you.
 You can even draw funny pictures on them!
 That's not even the best part!
-Moments is completely open-source, so you can [create your own SnapChat clone using Xamarin and Azure in just a few minutes](#build-your-own).
+Moments is completely open-source, so you can [create your own SnapChat clone using Xamarin and Azure in just a few minutes](http://www.appworklabs.com).

 But seriously.
 Moments is awesome!
 If you've ever wondered how to use custom renderers in Xamarin.Forms, upload blobs from your Xamarin apps using Azure Storage, or how to maximize shared code with Plugins for Xamarin, Moments can show you how.